Bank of America Q4 2025 results: revenue and profit beat expectations, but the market is concerned about the 2026 forecast

 • Global Markets: 1.94 billion USD (+13%)

 Bank of America’s Q1 2025 report showed strong results, exceeding Wall Street expectations and instilling cautious optimism in investors.
-Income growth was primarily driven by trading revenues, especially in the stock sector, which saw a 17% increase amid the general surge in market activity across leading US banks.
+Income growth was primarily driven by trading revenues, especially in the stock sector, which saw a 17% increase amid a general surge in market activity across leading US banks.

 Despite the positive results, Bank of America remains cautious about the economic situation.
 CEO Brian Moynihan noted potential risks associated with new tariffs and global uncertainty.
 However, he did not expect a recession in the US economy in 2025, with CFO Alastair Borthwick describing the economy as one that is slowly growing.